carloscabo/gmapz/README.md

       }
       ...

-- The `idx` (index) parameter helps to identify the marker inside the map, must be unique, but it's no necessary that the idxs are consecutive.
+- The `idx` (index) parameter helps to identify the marker inside the map, must be unique, but it's not necessary that the idxs are consecutive / sequential.

-- The `iw` parameter defines the info that that marker will show when clicked, a.k.a. `infowindow`.
+- The `iw` parameter defines the info that the marker will show when clicked, a.k.a. `infowindow`.

-- `pin` must be in the onees we defined in the previous step ( _Defining the pins_ ), if you omit this parameter GMpaz will asign the pin named `default`, if that is also undefined will asign a default Google Maps pin.
+- `pin` must be in the ones we defined in the previous step ( _Defining the pins_ ), if you omit this parameter GMpaz will asign the pin named `default`, if that is also undefined will asign a default Google Maps pin.

 ### Initializing the map